 The key thing here is to take a long view when making business decisions.
 Even if you have 2-3 members of staff at the moment, it makes sense to invest in more business email addresses straight away.

-This allows you to easily add new members of the team, as well as creating email address for different business functions, like [email protected] or [email protected].
+This allows you to easily add new members of the team, as well as creating email address for different business functions, like marketing@yourdomain.com or Customersupport@yourdomain.com.

 Where Should I Start With Web Hosting Services?